 The best way to position a new product within the market is to position it in terms of the old.

-For example, when automobiles were being introduced, they were called “Horseless Carriages,” positioning them in terms of the old way of transportation.
+For example, when automobiles were introduced, they were called “Horseless Carriages,” positioning them in terms of the old way of transportation.

 Using this same example, the movement was also called “Horsepower” so people could understand it better since it was a new product within the market.